Monday, April 12, 2010

 THE CHLOROPLAST

-a structure found in plant cells that converts sunlight, carbon dioxide and water into glucose and oxygen.
+Chloroplast: a structure found in plant cells that converts sunlight, carbon dioxide and water into glucose and oxygen.
 This process is called photosynthesis.

 (found only in photosynthetic organisms, mostly plants)